If you ask most people they would say that they hate their work. At least, they hate their jobs. But we don’t hate work, do we?

 Like with every freelance job, you make money based on the number of successful projects you take and complete.
 Start slowly, charge a low price point to undercut more experienced designers, and slowly build clientele and your portfolio.

 Many small businesses require help when they start — they need help with marketing, creating a website, creating engaging content, or even managing departments and ordering specifics.

-If you have knowledge of how a small business works because you’ve started one before, or worked in a start-up space in which your job responsibilities included you wearing many hats, don’t keep the things you’ve learned, and even the things you learned from, to yourself.
+If you know how a small business works because you’ve started one before, or worked in a start-up space in which your job responsibilities included you wearing many hats, don’t keep the things you’ve learned, and even the things you learned from, to yourself.
 Share them.

 Consulting fees can be as high as $2500, and that’s even when you begin marketing yourself as a consultant.
 Small businesses will happily pay $2500 one time, then hire someone for $15/hr, paying them bi-weekly, especially when they aren’t sure of the full cost of their business yet, or how lucrative or slowly building it will be.
 Use the expertise you have, and show potential clients what you can do for them.

 It’s important to know that in this freelance space, sales will be your main focus.
 You need to accurately sell yourself and what you can do.
 If you do a poor job, you lose a client, and you also lose future clients that that client may have introduced you too.
 Do not try to con the small business or oversell yourself to get the consult.

 Present yourself accurately and truly, outline what you can do for them, and above all else, make them know you understand the client’s business and want to help, not just take their money.